Follow @scope_views

 ~1.5 Kg as Shown

-Data from Borg/My own.
+Data from Borg/me.

 What’s in the Box?